 And yes, unless our sun happens to find the fountain of youth during its whirling journey through the universe, one day it’s going to burp and fade away, swallowing our little, blue planet as it goes.

 But that is quite the point.
 Species live and die.
 Civilizations rise and fall.
 The microwave that bored through a muffin went on to perform the foil-induced spark show.
 Studying ancient history reveals so many worlds that ended.
 It was amazing to me to think, while walking through a cathedral in Lyons that the walls were older than my country.
 So many remnants of past worlds are even older still, having lasted for lengths of time I can’t even fathom before falling to dust, either by murder, wear or cataclysmic disaster, or sometimes simply by falling asleep.

 Yet somehow they still survive.
 Bodies rise from the bogs, pyramids stand against the wind, centuries of once-living culture compacts into a single skull or pottery shard.
 To walk the beach is to tread on crushed remains from ancient oceans, of beings that once lived and died under the sun.

 For me, courses are quite a lot like that—little worlds that rise and fall through the tides of a year or two, leaving parcels of information behind like all other leaky things in the universe.
-Sometimes it’s small things, amounting to barely an envelope; other times it’s a Pandora’s box that shifts the very ground I walk on.
+Sometimes it’s small things, amounting to barely an envelope; other times it’s a Pandora’s box that shifts the very ground on which I stand.
 In both cases, what I study greatly affects my thinking, and if you listen to me long enough (or pretty much at all) all these bits and bubbles will start oozing out into the conversation and coming alive again, like a virus or a once-dehydrated tardigrade.